redbadger/awesome-badger/chriswhealy/RustWASM/README.md

 }
 ```

-This declaration states that in some external library, there will be a function called `log` living in a namespace called `console`.
+This declaration states that in some external library, there will be a function called `log` living in a namespace called `console` that accepts a single argument of type `String`.

 The `wasm-bindgen` functionality then links this declaration with the browser's `console.log` API and we can now write directly to the browser's console:

 ```Rust
   log(format!("Absorber thickness = {}mm", absorber_thickness_mm));